Joseph S. Wheat: Career

 Joseph Wheat was a farmer, and did not own slaves.
 Although too old to serve as a soldier, his speech on behalf of the Union caused him to be taken as a prisoner to Richmond, Virginia, where he was exchanged after three months and returned home.

 Morgan County voters elected him to represent them at the Virginia General Assembly at Wheeling for the session from December 4, 1862 – February 5, 1863 (the first session in which Morgan County had representation).

 After West Virginia seceded from the Commonwealth in order to remain in the Union, Joseph Wheat would serve as a delegate to the West Virginia House of Delegates in 1864, 1867 and 1870.
 Wheat helped establish the state's first free school system (although Thomas Jefferson had advocated such, Virginia did not establish a free school system until after the Civil War, and then grossly underfunded it for decades).

 Joseph S. Wheat, a farmer in 1860, would be listed as a surveyor in the 1879 census.

 Later life and death

 Wheat also served several years as justice of the peace before his death.
-Joseph S. Wheat died on May 6, 1872 and is buried at Greenway Cemetery in Berkeley Springs.
+Joseph S. Wheat died on May 6, 1872.